 The FAA on Friday proposed fining Boeing $13.57 million for allegedly failing to meet deadlines for providing guidance to comply with the agency’s fuel tank flammability reduction rule.
 The rule, issued in July 2008, gave Boeing and Airbus until Dec.
 27, 2010, to provide the regulator with aircraft-specific service instructions on replacing oxygen in fuel tanks with nitrogen.
 The FAA alleges that Boeing was 301 days late with 747 instructions and 406 days late with 757 instructions. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "FAA Says Boeing Missed Deadline For Fuel Tank Flammability Reduction".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "FAA Says Boeing Missed Deadline For Fuel Tank Flammability Reduction".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.